mrisher/smtp-sts/spec.md

 * Whether and how more detailed "forensic reporting" should be accomplished, as discussed in the section _Failure_ _Reporting_.

-* The registration of the .well-known policy._smtp-sts URI prefix as per [@!RFC5785].

 # Appendix 1: Validation Pseudocode
 ~~~~~~~~~
 policy = policy_from_cache()